Zelda Fitzgerald

-Zelda Fitzgerald (née Sayre; July 24, 1900 – March 10, 1948) was an American novelist, painter, playwright, and socialite.
-Born in Montgomery, Alabama to a wealthy Southern family, she became locally famous for her beauty and high spirits.
+Zelda Fitzgerald (née Sayre; July 24, 1900 – March 10, 1948) was an American novelist, painter, and socialite.
+Born in Montgomery, Alabama, to a wealthy Southern family, she became locally famous for her beauty and high spirits.
 In 1920, she married writer F. Scott Fitzgerald after the popular success of his debut novel, This Side of Paradise.
 The novel catapulted the young couple into the public eye, and she became known in the national press as the first American flapper.
-Due to their wild antics and incessant partying, she and her husband became regarded in the newspapers as the enfants terribles of the Jazz Age.
+Because of their wild antics and incessant partying, she and her husband became regarded in the newspapers as the enfants terribles of the Jazz Age.
 Alleged infidelity and bitter recriminations soon undermined their marriage.
-After traveling abroad to Europe, Zelda's mental health deteriorated, and she had suicidal and homicidal tendencies which required psychiatric care.
-Her doctors diagnosed Zelda with schizophrenia, although later posthumous diagnoses posit bipolar disorder.
+After Zelda traveled abroad to Europe, her mental health deteriorated, and she had suicidal and homicidal tendencies, which required psychiatric care.
+Her doctors diagnosed her with schizophrenia, although later posthumous diagnoses posit bipolar disorder.

 While institutionalized at Johns Hopkins Hospital in Baltimore, Maryland, she authored the 1932 novel Save Me the Waltz, a semi-autobiographical account of her early life in the American South during the Jim Crow era and her marriage to F. Scott Fitzgerald.
 Upon its publication by Scribner's, the novel garnered mostly negative reviews and experienced poor sales.
 The critical and commercial failure of Save Me the Waltz disappointed Zelda and led her to pursue her other interests as a playwright and a painter.
-In Fall 1932, she completed a stage play titled Scandalabra, but Broadway producers unanimously declined to produce the play.
-Disheartened, Zelda next attempted to paint watercolors but, when her husband arranged their exhibition in 1934, the critical response proved equally disappointing.
+In the fall of 1932, she completed a stage play titled Scandalabra, but Broadway producers unanimously declined to produce it.
+Disheartened, Zelda next attempted to paint watercolors, but, when her husband arranged their exhibition in 1934, the critical response proved equally disappointing.